-COM 145 Video Production II 2-2-3
+COM 145 Video Production II

 Video production with an emphasis on equipment, techniques, and approaches specific to field production, including digital editing in a post production lab.
 Students gain hands-on experience producing videos from concept through post-production.
-Prerequisite: COM 144 or consent of instructor or department chair.
+Prerequisite: COM 144 or approval of instructor or department chair.
 S